Why did my dental filling keep dropping out?

 Other metals

-The choice of dental filling materials may be determined by a few factors.
+A few factors may determine the choice of dental filling materials.
 During the oral dental examination, our doctor will check through every tooth and advise you on any dental issues to take note of.
 These treatments will be clearly reflected in the customized treatment plan where treatment options, fees, and duration are stated.

 • Size of the filling